liupei101/libsurv/README.md

 Hyper-parameters tuning can refer to [libsurv/bysopt](bysopt/).

+## Computation acceleration

+As the objective function gradients are computed using `numpy` package, the model fitting round would be much slow and need to be optimized.

+User can use `pytorch` to finish array or matrix computation instead of `numpy`.
+Furthermore, you can benefit from the power of GPUs.
+What is not acceptable is that you need to implement it yourself.

 ## Citation

 If you would like to cite our package, some reference papers are listed below: